"Darn it, that was going to be my morning cardio!"

 - In a Spongebob Squarepants episode, Sandy Cheeks asks this while wearing a superhero suit that makes her completely invisible.

-- Hank Hill in King of the Hill actually lampshades this with a Genre Savvy response:
+- Hank Hill in King of the Hill lampshades this:

 - There was a cartoon involving two pythons.
 "Tell me the truth.
 Does swallowing this pig make me look fat?"